Nuclear binding, correlations, and the $A$-dependence of the EMC effect

 A large set of data collected at CERN~\cite{Bari85,Ashman88}, SLAC~\cite{Gomez94}, HERA~\cite{Ackerstaff2000,Airapetian2003} and Jefferson Lab~\cite{Seely09,Arrington12,CLAS:2019,Arrington21,Karki2023} unambiguously confirmed that for values of the Bjorken scaling variable in the range $0.35 < x < 0.70$ $R_A$ exhibits a nearly linear behaviour, and decreases from $\sim$1 to a minimum which, depending on $A$, can be as low as $\sim$0.8.
 Such a large effect was totally unexpected, because the binding energy of nucleons in atomic nuclei is small\textemdash in fact, altogether negligible\textemdash compared to the large energy transfer associated with Deep Inelastic Scattering (DIS) processes.

-No definitive explanation has emerged, mainly because the existing theoretical approaches are inherently inadequate to provide a fully quantitative account of the data over the whole range of $x$.
-The degree of understanding of the EMC effect\textemdash or lack thereof\textemdash has been brilliantly summarised by the authors of a paper appeared in the CERN Courier in 2013, entitled {\it The EMC effect still puzzles after 30 years}~\cite{CERN_courier_2013}.
+No definitive explanation has emerged, mainly because most existing theoretical approaches are inherently inadequate to provide a fully quantitative account of the data over the whole range of $x$.
+The degree of understanding of the EMC effect\textemdash or lack thereof\textemdash has been brilliantly summarised by the authors of a paper published in the CERN Courier in 2013, entitled {\it The EMC effect still puzzles after 30 years}~\cite{CERN_courier_2013}.

-Many different models, extensively reviewed in, e.g., Refs.~\cite{Arneodo94,Geesaman95,Norton03}, have been proposed to explain the reduction of $R_A$ at intermediate $x$.
+Many different models, extensively reviewed in, e.g., Refs.~\cite{Arneodo94,Geesaman95,Norton03,Malace:2014}, have been proposed to explain the reduction of $R_A$ at intermediate $x$.
 The role of nuclear binding has been often, although not always, taken into account, but the results of these studies generally suggest that the effect of binding alone is not large enough to describe the data; see, e.g., Refs.~\cite{Ciofi91,Benhar97}.

-In 2009, the interest on nuclear effects in DIS was reignited by the appearance of new data taken at Jefferson Lab\textemdash hereafter JLab\textemdash by the E03-103 Collaboration~\cite{Seely09}.
-These authors carried out a detailed analysis of the $A$-dependence of the EMC effect using the inclusive cross sections measured by scattering a 5.766 GeV electron beam off \isotope[2][]{H}, \isotope[3][]{He}, \isotope[4][]{He}, \isotope[9][]{Be}, and \isotope[12][]{C}.
+In 2009, the interest in nuclear effects in DIS was reignited by the appearance of new data taken at Jefferson Lab\textemdash hereafter JLab\textemdash by the E03-103 Collaboration~\cite{Seely09}.
+These authors carried out a detailed analysis of the $A$-dependence of the EMC effect using inclusive cross sections measured by scattering a 5.766 GeV electron beam off \isotope[2][]{H}, \isotope[3][]{He}, \isotope[4][]{He}, \isotope[9][]{Be}, and \isotope[12][]{C}.
 In order to minimise normalisation uncertainties, the size of the effect was conveniently characterised by the slope of the cross section ratio, $dR_A/dx$, in the linear region.
 The most striking outcome of this study was the observation of a significant departure of the data point corresponding to \isotope[9][]{Be} from the linear dependence on the average nuclear density emerging from the fit of SLAC data of Ref.~\cite{Gomez94}.
-According to Seely~{\it et~al.}~\cite{Seely09}, this anomaly may be explained considering that, because the nucleus of \isotope[9][]{Be} consists of two tightly bound alpha particles and an additional neutron, the nucleon interacting with the beam particle is more likely found at in a region of density significantly higher than the {\it average} beryllium.
+According to Seely~{\it et~al.}~\cite{Seely09}, this anomaly may be explained considering that, because the nucleus of \isotope[9][]{Be} consists of two tightly bound alpha particles and an additional neutron, the nucleon interacting with the beam particle is more likely found in a region of density significantly higher than the {\it average} beryllium density.